Nelson Peltz: Personal life

 Peltz has been married three times.
-In 1964, he married Cynthia Abrams, daughter of Emerson Radio & Phonograph Corporation co-founder, Benjamin Abrams; they divorced in 1981.
+In 1964, he married Cynthia Abrams, daughter of Emerson Radio & Phonograph Corporation co-founder Benjamin Abrams; they divorced in 1981.
+They had two children.

 In 1985, he married his third wife, Claudia Heffner, a former fashion model, with whom he has eight children.
-Although Hefner never converted to Judaism, his sons were barmitzvahed.
+Although Nelson’s wife, former model Claudia Heffner, never converted to Judaism, he [Peltz] is a “devout Jew”, and their sons each had bar mitzvahs.

 Among Peltz's children are actors Nicola Peltz (born 1995) and Will Peltz (born 1986).
 His son Brad Peltz (born 1989) was drafted by the Ottawa Senators hockey team, which Nelson Peltz himself was once rumored to have an interest in buying.
-His daughter Nicola married Brooklyn Beckham (English footballer David Beckham's son), in a Jewish ceremony on April 9, 2022.
+His daughter Nicola married Brooklyn Beckham, in a Jewish ceremony on April 9, 2022.

 Peltz resides at his home Montsorrel, in Palm Beach, Florida.
+The property was previously owned by Robert R. Young and his wife Anita.
 In 2015, he began a refurbishment and expansion project for the property.
 He also resides in Bedford, New York.

+Politics

+Peltz has been described as a "notable Republican donor", though he has described his own sympathies as centrist, saying "this country operates way better between center-right and center-left".
+He is a longtime friend and supporter of Democratic U.S. Senator Joe Manchin, whom he has credited with "keeping our elected officials somewhere in the middle".

 In 2020, Peltz organized a fundraiser in support of the re-election campaign of President Donald Trump, but following the storming of the United States Capitol on January 6, 2021, Peltz said on CNBC on January 7, "I voted for [Trump] in this past election in November.
 Today I'm sorry I did that."
+During the 2024 Republican Party presidential primaries, Peltz was an early supporter of the campaign of Ron DeSantis, though he was later reported to express misgivings over DeSantis' support for banning abortion after the sixth week of pregnancy.
+After Trump became the presumptive Republican nominee, Peltz said he would reluctantly vote for him, telling the Financial Times that he disagreed with President Joe Biden's immigration policies and expressing skepticism over Biden's age and health.

-Wealth and philanthropy
+Wealth and donations

 In February 2014, Forbes listed Peltz as one of the 25 highest-earning hedge fund managers in 2013, with total earnings of $430 million, ranked 16th.

 According to Forbes Magazine, Peltz had a net worth of $1.51 billion as of February 2017.
 This made him the 432nd-richest person in the US.
 As of October 2021, his net worth was estimated at US$1.7 billion.

 In 2005, Peltz was among 53 entities that contributed the maximum of $250,000 to the second inauguration of President George W. Bush.
 He is also a contributor to Jewish causes.
 Peltz has sat on the Board of Trustees of New York-Presbyterian Hospital since 2019.